10 Steps to Avoid Bad Credit

 - 10. Keep educating yourself

-Keep track of interest rates, new regulations effecting the banks, lenders and financial institutions.
-Do your homework prior toapplying for loans, research thealternatives and understand every term in your contract.
-Consult with an advisor an or friends with good credit about what it takes to keep a perfect credit.
+Keep track of interest rates, new regulations about consumer loans and those that effect lenders and financial institutions.
+Do your homework prior to applying for loans, research the alternatives and understand every term in your contract.
+Consult with an adviser.